 Keiryu is a traditional Japanese style of mountain stream fly fishing that uses a long, telescoping rod, light line and bait.
 It was used by generations of anglers who needed the most effective way to catch fish as a mater of basic subsistence.
 While similar to Tenkara, Keiryu rods are stiffer enabling their use with weighted bait or nymphs to reach deeper spots.
-Today, Keiryu is by far the most popular form of fly fishing in Japan.
+Keiryu is extraordinarily effective and by far the most popular form of fly fishing in Japan.

 Catch trout and other species in rivers, streams, and alpine lakes using weighted bait, nymphs, flies, and soft bait.